-- Online or in-person talks by business representatives to schools about how languages are important to their organization.
-This could involve one key business partner, or a larger number in a careers fair-type of event. - Follow-on activities exploring language use in specific work situations. - Class and teacher visits to the business or organisation to see languages in action. - Development of employability projects for students in target languages.
-This could include activities such as preparing materials for use by the organisation; previous projects have produced such varied resources as games, menus, information leaflets and web materials. - Provision of language mentors to support students in a local school or schools. - Access to company/organisation resources and documents in target languages. - Any other activities which the school and their partner businesses and organisations feel will benefit both parties within the context of the Award.
+- Online or in-person talks by business representatives to groups of schools (all in the same sector, or for example a secondary school with its associated primary schools) about how languages are important to their organisation.
+This could involve one key business partner, or a larger number in a careers fair-type of event. - Follow-on activities exploring language use in specific work situations. - School visits to businesses or organisations to see languages in action. - Development of employability projects for students in target languages.
+This could include activities such as preparing materials for use by the organisation; previous projects have produced such varied resources as games, menus, information leaflets and web materials. - Provision of language mentors to support students in local schools. - Access to company/organisation resources and documents in target languages - Linking with Chambers of Commerce at home and in other countries to explore jobs using languages. - Any other activities which the schools and their partner businesses and organisations feel will benefit both parties within the context of the Award.